breatheco-de/content/src/content/lesson/full-stack-saas-welcome.md

 ### Your First Task

 Let's kick things off with some actual coding!

-Click the next button to start your first hands-on exercise.
+Click the `next →` button to start your first hands-on exercise.
 You'll begin by creating a simple web page using HTML and CSS.
 Don’t worry, we’ll walk you through it step by step.